NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 ### Scatter

-Shows and demonstrates some of the scatter logic.
+Shows the basic scatter logic.
+This is the `Getting started`/`Setup` section as an example.

 `cargo run --example scatter`

 - A minimal example showing how to scatter cuboids.

 ### Materials (Standalone)

 These show how to use the wind-affected materials directly without any scattering plugins.

+> [!NOTE]
-Useful if you want to apply wind effects to individual, non-scattered meshes, i.e., manually placed entities.
+> Useful if you want to apply wind effects to individual, non-scattered meshes, i.e., manually placed entities.

 `cargo run --example extension`